BluePat/SICP/1_Building_Abstractions_with_Procedures/README.md

 Means of abstractions that are not combinations are called **special forms**.
 Special forms have their own evaluation rules (_associated evaluation rule_).

-**Complex programs are cunstructed by by building computational objects of increasing complexity.**
+**Complex programs are constructed by building computational objects of increasing complexity.**

 - **Global environment** - memory that keeps track of **name-object** pairs.